And Also the Trees: 1990s

 In 1990, they changed their management.
 The band toured America during the following year, and reactivated contact with the Cure, which resulted in the USA-only release of the EP The Pear Tree featuring a remix by Robert Smith and Mark Saunders.

 In 1992, the band released their last album produced by Tibenham, Green Is the Sea.
 They promoted it with a two-leg European tour including Belgium, Germany, Switzerland and France.
-Fan pressure resulted in a digital remastering of their singles and EPs, and the release of From Horizon to Horizon, a CD collection of primarily single and non-album tracks between 1983–1992.
+Fan pressure resulted in a digital remastering of their singles and EPs, and the release of From Horizon to Horizon, a CD collection of primarily single and non-album tracks between 1983 and 1992.

 They issued their sixth studio album The Klaxon in 1993, and the band toured during the following year, which resulted in the release of the live album Le Bataclan and a tour video from a concert in Hamburg.

 In 1995, Justin Jones and Tibenham, along with Antonia Reiner, collaborated on a project called G. O. L., which resulted in the release of the album Sensations of Tone and the single "Soma Holiday".
 The album featured a cover version of the early And Also The Trees song "There Were No Bounds".

 The band's seventh studio album, Angelfish (1996), centred on a British perception of Americana.
 It was the last album with drummer Nick Havas, who was replaced by Paul Hill.

 Their eighth studio album, Silver Soul (1998), was also the band's first release on their own record label.
 The band released an EP, Nailed, the same year as well as a video compilation, Live 89-98.
 On the 23 April 1998 the band played their first UK date in seven years at the Axiom Arts Centre in Cheltenham.